Principles for Honorary Awards

 The following principles have been drawn up by the Senate Advisory Panel on Ceremonies and Honorary Degrees to assist with the task of making a recommendation to Senate of a number of candidates to be given honorary awards from the University each year:

-1. The University confers honorary awards in order to make a public statement of the University's values and commitments.
+1. The University confers honorary awards to promote the University's values and public role.

-2. (a) Honorary Doctorates should be awarded to individuals who already hold an undergraduate or postgraduate award.
+3. (a) Honorary Doctorates should be awarded to individuals who already hold an undergraduate or postgraduate award.
 An Honorary Masters degree should normally be awarded to individuals without a degree.
-Honorary awards should normally acknowledge or establish a clear on-going connection with Durham University, to be conferred upon a figure of considerable international distinction in a field of relevance to Durham.

 (b) An Honorary Masters degree can also be proposed for retired non-academic staff who have made an exceptional and sustained contribution to the University and/or community beyond the requirements of their post.

-(c) A Chancellor's Medal can be proposed for long-serving former (normally retired) members of academic staff who have made outstanding and continuing contributions to their discipline and the University.
+(c) A Chancellor's Medal can be proposed for members of academic staff with a distinguished employment history at Durham, who have made outstanding and continuing contributions to their discipline and the University.

 (d) The Dunelmensis Award can be proposed for alumnus/a who have demonstrated a dedicated and prolonged service to the University.

-3. Honorary Degrees should be given to individuals who meet one or more of the following criteria:
+4. Honorary Degrees should be given to individuals who meet one of the following criteria:

 - The very highest standards of scholarship.